Companies we don't invest in

 A new common framework for all our funds is the exclusion of controversial businesses such as alcohol, tobacco, cannabis, gambling, weapons, pornography, and fossil fuel.
 We also exclude companies who violate international norms and conventions regarding environmental issues, human rights, corruption, and workers' rights.
 How this is applied depends on the fund's type of management, active or passive.
 All of our funds exclude companies within the coal industry or who produce weapons that are prohibited under international law.

 We follow new sustainability indexes for the index managed funds and we have raised the requirement for the fund distributors in which the allocations funds invest.
-These requirements also apply to external funds which invest in Multi Asset portfolios.
+These requirements also apply to external funds which our Multi Asset portfolios invest in.
 The actively managed funds follow the new sustainability criteria when excluding companies, but also work with analysis of sustainability risk and opportunities when choosing investments.

 More companies want to be sustainable